mitotic/slidoc/README.md

     [markdown](##) OR [multiple-choice questions](##questions, multiple choice)

-Link prefixes of the form `#:` may be used to append numbers to references, like figure numbers:
+Link prefixes of the form `#:` may be used to append automatically generated counter values, like figure numbers:

     [Figure ]{#:my_figure}.
 Figure caption